OreCruncher/DynamicSurroundings/rtd/source/performance.rst

 occur outside the normal client tick, but do incur processing overhead because of Dynamic Surroundings features.

 - :underlined:`State Handler`  Dynamic Surroundings gathers up a lot of state information about the player and the environment and stores it in one place.
-This is to reduce redundent calls, especially if they are expensive.
+This is to reduce redundant calls, especially if they are expensive.
 - :underlined:`Area Block Effects`  This is where several area scanners examine the environment around the player to do block effects like frog croaks, bees, bubbles in water, fire jets, etc.
 - :underlined:`Fog Handler`  Dynamic Surroundings calculates a variety of different fog equations, such as weather, morning fog, etc.  These calculations occur per tick.
 - :underlined:`Fog Rendering`  This is the accumulated time between ticks taken by fog color and density routines when rendering.
 Since it is during the render pass it is out of band.